ID: MRFR/HC/6969-HCR | February 2021 | Region: Global | 90 pages

-Worldwide rising incidence of life-threatening genetic disorders and chronic diseases is expected to foster market growth during the forecast period.
+Worldwide rising incidence of life-threatening genetic disorders and chronic diseases is expected to foster stem cell banking market growth during the forecast period.
 According to the statistics published by Genetics Home Reference, about one in 200,000 individuals in the US are born with syndrome A every year.
 An estimated 15,000 infants with syndrome B were born in 2018 across the world.
 In addition, about six in 10 adults in the US have a chronic disease, and four in 10 adults in the US have two or more chronic diseases.

-Increased spending on the management of chronic diseases is likely to act as a promising factor for market growth in the near future.
+Increased spending on the management of chronic diseases is likely to act as a promising factor for stem cell banking market growth in the near future.
 The Centers for Disease Control and Prevention (CDC) reported that in the US, USD 3.3 trillion (90% of the total health expenditure) was spent on chronic and mental health conditions during 2018.

 By Cell Type